Winter Camelina

 - Excellent winter hardiness, similar to winter rye

-- Can be grown as winter annual oilseed for double cropping; harvest as an oilseed crop in late June
+- Can be grown as a cover crop or taken to oilseed harvest in late June

 $24.50 – $170.00